vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 The 5- and 10-minute interval measurments taken ~1hr post eob described above were intially taken with the intention of assessing the elemental composition of natGd2O3 recyled through the process described in the accompaying paper.

 After going through through the radiochemical seperation process, ~95% of the Gd is recovered in the first 4 rinse fractions (~40mL 0.2M HNO3) of the first LN2 column.
 The fractions are dried down, leaving behind Gd(NO3)3 * XH2O salf.
-In the recovery process, across the temperature gradient (time) of the process, the composition of Gd(NO3)3 takes place through the following scheme.
+In the recovery process, across the temperature gradient (time) of the process, the composition of Gd(NO3)3 takes place through the following scheme shown in _Non-isothermal kinetics of the thermal decomposition of gadolinium nitrate._

 <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?350-450^{\circ}C:\;Gd(NO_{3})_{3}\;\rightarrow\;GdO(NO_{3})\;+\;aNO_{x}\;+\;bN_{2}\;+\;cO_{2}" />